inscist/api-guidelines/CONTRIBUTING.md

 - Retain only essential headers for understanding the example
 - Use valid (e.g., member names quoted), pretty-printed JSON with a 2 space indent
 - Minimize JSON payloads by using ellipses
-- Write one sentence per line.
+- Write one sentence per line (useful for diffs)

 ### Example
 #### Request